Zombie Derby 2

 The original Zombie Derby was little more than a mobile port, but despite its limitations, it still offered a few hours of fun.
 It was soon followed by Zombie Derby 2, which is basically more of the same.
 However, the sequel does have a little more content to offer than the original.
 The basic gameplay remains the same, though, so those who did not enjoy the original won’t find anything drastically new here.

-Zombie Derby 2 follows in the tracks of its predecessor and once again there isn’t any story to speak of.
+Zombie Derby 2 follows in the tracks of its predecessor, and once again, there isn’t any story to speak of.
 Instead, you are presented with a vehicle, a zombie-filled road to drive it on, and a destination that has to be reached.
 Unfortunately, there is zero chance of reaching the end of the level until your vehicle has seen some substantial upgrades.
 These upgrades are once again for your engine, nitrous, tires, weapon, and bumper.
-To afford these upgrades you need money, which is earned by killing zombies.
+To afford these upgrades, you need money, which is earned by killing zombies.
 Since a fully upgraded vehicle is pretty much required to complete a level it means that some grinding is required while playing.

 The original Zombie Derby only had eight levels, but this sequel offers a bit more variety in this regard.
 Along with eight new levels, it also features nine Halloween levels.
-These levels are shorter and Halloween themed with pumpkins littered throughout for players to destroy.
+These levels are shorter and Halloween-themed, with pumpkins littered throughout for players to destroy.
 Next up are eight “Extreme” levels that will give pros a run for their money.
 There are even six “Delivery” levels that see players trying to deliver three fuel canisters to the destination.
-To make these missions a little more challenging nitro is not available and the fuel canisters can fall off your vehicle if you are not careful.
+To make these missions a little more challenging, nitro is not available, and the fuel canisters can fall off your vehicle if you are not careful.
 Rounding out the package are two randomly generated levels and a survival mode where the goal is to get as far as possible.
 All of these add up to a more substantial overall game compared to the original.

-While Zombie Derby 2 is very simple to play, that doesn’t mean its easy.
+While Zombie Derby 2 is very simple to play, that doesn’t mean it’s easy.
 Even with a fully upgraded vehicle, it is still possible to fall down a chasm or accidentally hit a mine and instantly die.
-The physics also feels a lot more unforgiving now and if the roof of your car ever touches the ground it will explode.
+The physics also feels a lot more unforgiving now, and if the roof of your car ever touches the ground, it will explode.
 This makes it a lot riskier to attempt those mid-air flips for extra points.
 The game features a tutorial to teach players the basics, but it is very much a case of driving in a straight line and trying to conserve your fuel as much as possible.
-Mastering the art of releasing the gas pedal during jumps is essential for completing the game, but soon becomes second nature.
+Mastering the art of releasing the gas pedal during jumps is essential for completing the game, but it soon becomes second nature.

 System Requirements